• Blog

 About Lauren Hunter

-Lauren Hunter is a writer who loves exploring the big picture of the journey we are all on together.
-Her career spans more than two decades in public relations, content marketing, freelance writing, and publishing.
+Lauren Hunter is a freelance writer, author, HSP-trained life and book coach, musician, and celebrant who loves exploring the big picture of the journey we are all on together.
+She is the author of two books: Leaving Christian Science and Write Your Journey.
 Lauren lives in Northern California with her husband and their four children.
-Her latest book is Write Your Journey: A Step-by-Step Guide to Write Your Life Story Fast.

 you’ll also love